performance-echo/.github/profile/README.md

 > [!NOTE]
 >
 > - The command above uses uv for faster installs.
 If you don't have it installed, install it using `pip install uv`.
 After that you can always use `uv pip` for faster installs than regular `pip`.
-> - You can easily upgrade all dependent packages by also adding the `-U` flag at the end of the command.
 > - If you are having trouble with the packages, specially after a Python version upgrade, run the command above adding the flag `--force-reinstall` at the end.